GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 {% Aside 'note' %}

-To publish updates to an existing item, or to update the percent rollout, see [Updating your Chrome Web Store item][update].
+To publish updates to an existing item, or to update the percent rollout, see [Update your Chrome Web Store item][update].
 To learn about group publishers, see [Set up group publishing][group-publishers].